benbuck/finestray/README.md

 # MinTray

 MinTray is a program that can minimize windows to the tray area (typically bottom right corner) of the Windows desktop.
+This is useful if you want to have a window not be visible, and also not show in the taskbar (the usual behavior when a window is minimized) to reduce visual clutter.

 ## Basic Operation